 There are varied sorts of cervical traction devices to help with neck pain on the market.

 They are available in assorted shapes, sizes and levels of firmness and are made with soft foam or a similar material.

 These are long, slim, rolls stuffed with similar fillings as the cervical pillows, but are placed specifically behind your neck during use.

 These inflatable neck traction devices are positioned around the neck, then a hand pump is used to inflate the device to your desired level of pressure.

 This tiny hammock must be anchored to a door or wall; you lay on your back with the hammock cradling your head for a specified amount of time.

-Before we end this article, we must remind you to first consult a doctor to ensure that pillows for neck pain are the best mode of treatment for your condition.
+Before I end this article, we must remind you to first consult a doctor to ensure that pillows for neck pain are the best mode of treatment for your condition.

 If you decide to purchase this product, exercise a bit of patience as there is usually an adjustment period.

 You might feel uncomfortable for the first 2 weeks, but the timeline varies so read the product information carefully.

 Once you’ve given your body adequate time to adjust to your neck pillow, you will be well on your way to many restful and pain-free nights.